The store will not work correctly when cookies are disabled.

 While Regular Sleep is Important

-Longer periods of sleep do amazing things for successful individuals.
-While they sleep, the brains’ sanitation removal process is 10 times more active than during a nap or meditation.
+More extended periods of sleep are notable for prosperous individuals.
+While they sleep, the brain's sanitation removal process is 10 times more active than during a nap or meditation.
 Brain cells are repaired, new memories are reinforced, and stress is reduced.

 Sleep also allows the body to make its necessary nightly repairs.
 Hence, the reason why the inflammation you experience the day before may be reduced, or you won’t feel as bloated.
 In the end, sleeping can ultimately help you live longer.